Gellybean/Gellybean/MathfinderBot.md

 The `BASE` type is a special bonus that overrides all other values, including the original base value.

 *Note* — `/eval` returns integer values only.
 This comes with some limitations in how evaluations are performed.
 For example, true and false are represented by 1 and 0 respectively. `TRUE`/`FALSE` are hardcoded variables that can be used for readability.
+This also applies to all bonus types and their respective numbers.